yangmillstheory/mixin.a.lot/README.md

 1. It has no dependencies.
 2. You can compose mixin methods with your own functions.
-3. You can use it without your protoype chain being mangled.
-4. You can opt-out of some mixin functionality .
 3. You can advise the mixing process.
+4. You can use it without your protoype chain being mangled.
+5. You can opt-out of some mixin functionality.

 ## Install